-The Hopewell culture, also called the Hopewell tradition, is an archeological era of Native Americans that flourished along rivers from the Atlantic Ocean to the eastern Great Plains, and from the Great Lakes region to the Gulf of Mexico.
-Thriving between 100 BC to 500 AD in the Middle Woodland period, the Hopewell tradition was not a single culture, tribe, or society, but was rather, a widely dispersed set of related populations that were connected by a common network of trade routes.
+The Hopewell culture, also called the Hopewell tradition, is an archeological era of Native Americans that flourished along rivers from the Atlantic Ocean to the eastern Great Plains and from the Great Lakes region to the Gulf of Mexico.
+Thriving between 100 BC to 500 AD in the Middle Woodland period, the Hopewell tradition was not a single culture, tribe, or society but was a widely dispersed set of related populations that were connected by a shared network of trade routes.

 This trade network, called the Hopewell exchange system, ran from the Crystal River Indian Mounds in modern-day Florida as far north as the northern shores of Lake Ontario in Canada.
 Their trade goods spread far and wide and have been seen in many burials outside the Midwest.

 The Hopewell people are said to have originated in western Illinois before moving into Ohio, where they built upon the local Adena mortuary tradition.
-The name “Hopewell” was applied by Warren K. Moorehead after his explorations of the Hopewell Mound Group in Ross County, Ohio in 1891 and 1892.
+Warren K. Moorehead applied the name “Hopewell” after he explored the Hopewell Mound Group in Ross County, Ohio, in 1891 and 1892.
 The mound group was named after Mordecai Hopewell, whose family owned the earthworks at the time.

-Today, the best-surviving features of the Hopewell era are mounds they built for uncertain purposes.
-These great geometric earthworks are some of the most impressive Native American monuments throughout American prehistory.
+Today, the best-surviving features of the Hopewell era are mounds built for uncertain purposes.
+These significant geometric earthworks are some of the most impressive Native American monuments throughout American prehistory.
 Rising to impressive heights, these giant sculpted earthworks often took the shape of animals, birds, or serpents, as well as geographical forms.
-These mounds were places of the ceremony, not settlements and are evidence that people from different villages mobilized and worked together on these large projects.
+These mounds were places of the ceremony, not settlements, and are evidence that people from different villages mobilized and worked together on these large projects.

 Some scientists hypothesize that large octagon and circle-shaped earthworks in Ohio may have been used as lunar observatories.
 Many of the mounds have been found to contain burials, adornments, and precious goods made of copper, mica, obsidian, silver, volcanic glass, and stones that were imported to the region from hundreds of miles away.
 Some Hopewell burials have large quantities of goods, suggesting some level of hierarchy in the culture.